Sid-Bahuguna/Rubber-Ducky/README.md

 ## Quick Start Guide

-## Download the latest release from the  [Pico-ducky](https://github.com/dbisu/pico-ducky/releases)
+- [Pico-ducky](https://github.com/dbisu/pico-ducky/releases) -Download the latest releases

-## Plug the device into a USB port while holding the boot button.
+- Plug the device into a USB port while holding the boot button.
 It will show up as a removable media device named RPI-RP2.

 ## Install CircutlPython on the Pico or Pico W